-- A 90-day replacement schedule for the Universal Circuit® Connector and interface accessories is recommended. - Do not use a Universal Circuit® Connector, oxygen adapter, or oxygen tubing that is cracked, odorous, broken, or kinked.
-If a damaged interface is used, the patient may not receive adequate respiratory therapy. - 1 Place the oxygen adapter between the Universal Circuit® Connector and the third-party patient mask or tube connection.
-Your mask or tube connection may differ (a full face mask connection is shown as an example).
+- Hillrom recommends a 90-day replacement schedule for the Universal Circuit® Connector and Interface accessories. - Do not use a Universal Circuit® Connector that is cracked, odorous, broken, or kinked.
+If a damaged interface is used, the patient may not receive adequate respiratory therapy. - 1.
+Place the oxygen adapter between the Iniversal Circuit® Connector and the third-party patient mask or tube connection.

-NOTE: Before using the interface and oxygen adapter, visually inspect them for damage.
+- Your mask or tube connection may differ (a full face mask connection is shown below as an example). - Before using the interface and oxygen adapter, visually inspect them for damage.

-- 2 Connect the Universal Circuit® Connector to the oxygen adapter, ensuring that the sense tube does not become kinked or pinched. - (3) Connect the oxygen adapter to the third-party patient mask or tube connection. - Ensure that the entrainment ports are clear of any obstruction and are not covered by any clothing or bedding.
+- 2. Connect the Universal Circuit® Connector to the oxygen adapter, ensuring that the sense tube does not become kinked or pinched. - 3.
+Connect the oxygen adapter to the third-party patient mask or tube connection. - 4.
+Ensure that the entrainment ports are clear of any obstruction and are not covered by any clothing or bedding.